Activation-Deactivation: A General Framework for Robust Post-hoc Explainable AI: The Algorithm

 \section{The \convad Algorithm}

-We implement the \ad forward pass for a CNN in the algorithm \convad. \convad effectively converts a CNN to a variadic function, giving it the ability to handle variable sized inputs with the features to be considered being conveyed by the accompanying binary mask.
-This is achieved by systematically setting the values of intermediate representations pertaining to masked regions of the input to zero (deactivating) at strategic locations (\convad checkpoints) throughout the model.
-The checkpoints are locations where the current intermediate representations pertaining to masked regions will have downstream influence in the forthcoming set of intermediate representations unless their effects are removed in situ. \convad needs to accommodate two different types of checkpoints, namely: (1) $shape(\mbf{z})$ is constant between $C^{N}$ and $C^{N+1}$, and (2) $shape(\mbf{z})$ is altered between $C^{N}$ and $C^{N+1}$.
+We implement \ad for a CNN in \convad (\cref{alg:ad_forward}). \convad sets the values of intermediate representations pertaining to masked regions to zero at strategic locations (\convad checkpoints) throughout the model.
+Checkpoints are locations where the current intermediate representations pertaining to masked regions will have a downstream influence unless their effects are removed in situ. \convad handles two different types of checkpoints, namely: i) $shape(\mbf{z})$ is constant between subsequent convolution layers $C^{i}$ and $C^{i+1}$; and ii) $shape(\mbf{z})$ is altered between $C^{i}$ and $C^{i+1}$.

-Case (1) is the scenario in which only shape-preserving operations have been performed since the last convolution operation.
+Case (i) is the scenario in which only shape-preserving operations have been performed since the last convolution operation.
 These are layers such as activation layers, dropout layers and normalization layers.
-In this case, the checkpoint is immediately after the last operation prior to the convolutional layer $C^{N+1}$.
-In case (2), \emph{dimensionality-altering (DA)} operations have been performed prior to the convolutional layer $C^{N+1}$.
-This could be due to a parametric operation (i.e. interpolation) or an external additive or subtractive procedure (i.e. concatenation or deletion of representations).
-In this scenario, in addition to the checkpoint for case one, two additional checkpoints are added, one immediately prior to the DA operation and one immediately after.
-The checkpoint immediately prior ensures that we deactivate the effects of prior shape-preserving operations over the masked regions that may have occurred between $C^{N}$ and the DA operation.
+In this case, the checkpoint is immediately after the last operation prior to the convolutional layer $C^{i+1}$.
+In case (ii), \emph{dimensionality-altering (DA)} operations have been performed prior to the convolutional layer $C^{i+1}$.
+Examples are parametric operations which alter dimensionality (such as bottleneck layers) or an external additive or subtractive procedure (\eg interpolation).
+In this scenario, in addition to the checkpoint for case (i), two additional checkpoints are added, one immediately prior to the DA operation and one immediately after.
+The checkpoint immediately prior ensures that we deactivate the effects of prior shape-preserving operations over the masked regions that may have occurred between $C^{i}$ and the DA operation.